Poly Styrene

 Marianne Joan Elliott-Said (3 July 1957 – 25 April 2011), known by the stage name Poly Styrene, was an English musician, singer-songwriter, and frontwoman for the punk rock band X-Ray Spex.
-She was recognized as rock's original Riot grrrl, the underground feminist punk movement.
+She is considered a pioneer for the feminist punk movement.

 Early life

 Poly Styrene was born Marianne Joan Elliott-Said in 1957 in Bromley, Kent, and brought up in Brixton, London.
 Her mother, who raised her alone, was a Scottish-Irish legal secretary.
 Her father was a Somali-born dock worker, although Poly Styrene used to tell the press that he was a dispossessed Somali aristocrat.

 As a teenager, Styrene was a hippie.
 When she was 15, Styrene ran away from home with £3 in her pocket; she hitchhiked from one music festival to another, staying at hippie crash pads.
-Thinking of this as a challenge to survive, her adventure ended when she stepped on a rusty nail while bathing in a stream and had to be treated for sepsis.
+She went home after she stepped on a rusty nail while bathing in a stream and had to be treated for sepsis.

-Having been 'an itinerant traveller, alternative fashion designer and a failed pop-reggae singer', she saw the Sex Pistols perform at the Pier Pavilion in Hastings on her nineteenth birthday, 3 July 1976, and decided to form the punk band X-Ray Spex.

 Music career

 Demo and first single

 Styrene recorded her first demo album in 1975, when she was 18 years old.
 Her manager enlisted Ted Bunting to produce the record.

 In 1976, Styrene released her first single under her real name, Mari Elliott.
-Titled "Silly Billy", it was a reggae track, with some touches of the then popular ska style.
-Her daughter Celeste has called it 'similar to Althea and Donna, who she really liked'.
+Titled "Silly Billy", it was a reggae track with some ska influences.
+Her daughter Celeste has called it "similar to Althea and Donna, who she really liked."
 She co-wrote the B-side "What a Way" with the record's producer, Falcon Stuart.
 The single came in a GTO Records sleeve.

 X-Ray Spex

-After watching a very early gig by the Sex Pistols in an empty hall on Hastings Pier, playing a set of cover songs, she was inspired to put an ad in the music papers for 'young punx who want to stick it together' to form a band.
-From this, she became the singer with X-Ray Spex, Poly Styrene, a name she chose from the 'Yellow Pages' when she was 'looking for a name of the time, something plastic.'
-She was described by Billboard as the "archetype for the modern-day feminist punk"; because she wore dental braces, rebelled against the archetypal female sex object of the 1970s, sported a gaudy Dayglo wardrobe, and was of mixed race.
-She was "one of the least conventional frontpersons in rock history, male or female".
-They launched their debut single in 1977.
+After watching an early show by the Sex Pistols in an empty hall on Hastings Pier, playing a set of cover songs, she was inspired to put an ad out in music publications for "young punx who want to stick it together" to form a band.
+From this, she formed X-Ray Spex and became its lead singer, Poly Styrene, a name she chose from the yellow pages.
+She was described by Billboard as the "archetype for the modern-day feminist punk" because she wore dental braces, rebelled against the archetypal female sex object of the 1970s, sported a gaudy wardrobe, and was of mixed race.
+She was "one of the least conventional frontpersons in rock history, male or female."
+X-Ray Spex launched their debut single in 1977.